There are several key concepts and terms that you may come across when interacting with Cloud Access Manager.

 Deployment network.
 The type of secure network where you want to deploy your access keys.

 - PCI-compliant.
-A standard secure network that provides a rich set of TLS and HTTPS functionality architected to provide high-performance, and massively scalable delivery of media assets and website content using customer branded certificates supporting SNI compatible devices and serving secure PCI-noncompliant HTTPS traffic.
+An enhanced security network that provides a rich set of TLS and HTTPS functionality architected for sites and content with high-assurance security requirements, such as PCI compliance, using customer branded certificates.
 Also, with this network type, you can choose whether you want your properties to serve traffic on the China CDN or Russia CDN, or to not use either.
 If you don't have a Standard TLS certificate, this network also supports serving HTTP traffic.
 You can use access keys deployed to this network only with property configurations whose security option is set to Enhanced TLS.
 For more information on how the enhanced secure network delivers content, see Enhanced TLS in Serve content over HTTPS.

 To use this deployment network with your access keys, your contract needs to support serving traffic with Enhanced TLS certificates.
 Also, you must provision an Enhanced TLS certificate for your hostnames in the Certificate Provision System and select that certificate when adding these hostnames to your property.
 See Serve content over HTTPS.